AtroposBot/web/docs/setup.md

 + Ban Members
 --- I need these to kick and ban
 + Send Messages
++ Use Public Threads
++ Use Private Threads
++ Use Application Commands
+--- I need these so that I can deny them to muted users - that's how discord's permission system works.
 + Use External Emoji
 --- I need these to log and interact with mods
 + Manage Messages